xmppo/xmpp-php/README.md

 ## TLS

-If server supports TLS connections, you should use `setUseTls(true)` function on the `Options` instance so that TLS communication is triggered.
+TLS is now supported by default.
+If server has support for TLS, library will automatically try to connect with TLS and make the connection secure.

-**This is still not tested really well so please open issues if you find something wrong**
+If you'd like to explicitly disable this functionality, you can use `setUseTls(false)` function on the `Options` instance so that TLS communication is disabled.

 ## Sending messages